DeveloperTruthStare/league-companion-app/README.md

 ### ❌ Blockers ❌

 Currently I can detect if a league game is "InProgress" This is the state of the game after champ select has concluded and includes load screen time.
 Ideally I'd like to detect when the game loads in.

-# TODO (eventually)

-### Move static resources from go server to electron backend

-Currently the static icon assets are being served from the go "proxy" server to the front end, but this adds unneccesary network calls, when these can be loaded locally from the electron window.

 # References